By New Zealand specialist Lucy

 Rarotonga is your entry point, a mountainous island with a thick mantle of tropical forest inland, and beaches and a protective coral reef on the outside.
-The snorkeling (and sunbathing) is excellent here, but, if you can, try to spend a day or two on Aitutaki.
+The snorkelling (and sunbathing) is excellent here, but, if you can, try to spend a day or two on Aitutaki.

 This low-lying sand island hugs its own lagoon, a 40-minute light aircraft flight away from Rarotonga.
 Much of it is rustic and unpretentious: hotels sit next door to chicken farms.
-The highlight is the chance to take boat trips to the lagoon’s uninhabited motus (islets) for beach barbecues, and more snorkeling on coral ridges.
+The highlight is the chance to take boat trips to the lagoon’s uninhabited motus (islets) for beach barbecues, and more snorkelling on coral ridges.

 Highlights of New Zealand (non-driving)New ZealandView this tour

 Luxury New Zealand self-drive tourNew ZealandView this tour

 Start thinking about your experience.
 These itineraries are simply suggestions for how you could enjoy some of the same experiences as our specialists.
 They’re just for inspiration, because your trip will be created around your particular tastes.View All Tours in New Zealand